|Average consultation fees for paediatric dentists||$50 - $150|

 What do pediatric dentists do exactly?

-Pediatric dentists, more commonly called baby or kids dentist in regular conversations, also have specialized dentistry training to work with children with special needs2.
+Pediatric dentists, more commonly called baby or kids dentist in regular conversations, also have specialized dentistry training to work with children with special needs 2.
 Some pediatric dentist specialists also have the training to work with children with autism – they know how to implement techniques to make kids feel safe and stress-free at the dental clinic.
-They also work with children with special needs or conditions that need special attention and dental services.
+They also provide dental care for children with special needs or conditions that need special attention and dental services.
 Pediatric dentists can also work with a baby too if it requires dental attention.
 A lot of the time pediatric dentists do both paediatric dentistry and orthodontics.

 What age should a child go to the dentist?

-Most recommendations in Singapore will tell you to organize your child’s first visit to the kids' dentist before he or she is 3 years old.
-Most common accepted age for first visits is between 6 to 12 months3.
-Infants don't really require any dental needs but once they have their first baby teeth it may be a good idea to do a dental checkup.
-It’s important that kids go to the dentist as early as possible because that can only benefit them in the future.
+Most recommendations in Singapore will tell you to organize your child’s first dental examination before he or she is 3 years old.
+The best time to start taking your child to the dentist is when he/she is between 6 to 12 months of age 3.
+Infants don't really require any dental needs but once they have their first baby teeth it may be a good idea to start doing regular dental check-ups.
+It’s important that kids go to the dentist as early as possible because that can help them develop good dental habits.
 Research suggests that early exposure to a dentist builds up comfort and children become less and less scared of visiting the dentist.
-And it promotes oral health and proper dental care at an earlier age that will benefit kids well into adolescence and adulthood.
-If parents neglect a cavity, for example, it can quickly turn into a bigger, more serious problem that will require more serious dental treatment.
+And it promotes oral health and proper oral care at an earlier age that will benefit kids well into adolescence and adulthood.
+If parents neglect a cavity, or broken tooth, for example, it can quickly turn into a bigger, more serious problem that will require more serious dental treatment.

 Another question that people ask is “What age should a child stop going to a pediatric dentist?".
 Some parents ask that especially if we talk about teenagers and adolescents.
 If your child is a teenager it’s a good idea that they keep going to a kids' dentist because they are still experiencing changes in their face and jaw growth.